gigotechglobal/landing-page/CONTRIBUTING.md

 ## Code ownership

 - This repository includes a CODEOWNERS file to automatically request reviews from owners for specific paths.
-Update `.github/CODEOWNERS` as needed to reflect current maintainers or teams.

 ## Small fixes